KruseLuds/noonlight-hass/README.md

 ### `noonlight_alarm_created`

-Fired when the external Noonlight service successfully creates an active alarm in repsonse to the above creation.
+Fired when the external Noonlight service successfully creates an active alarm in response to the above creation.

 ### `noonlight_alarm_failed`